It’s Bark Scorpion Season – 5 Tips to Prevent Being Stung

 - Remove any brush or piles of vegetation

 - Cracks in walls and foundations should be sealed, ensuring that small scorpions cannot enter.

 Professional Help for Bark Scorpions in Las Vegas

 If you have experienced multiple bark scorpion sightings, or you find them frequently in your backyard, you need to get professional help as soon as possible.
 Bark scorpions are a major and dangerous problem, and they should never be allowed to remain anywhere near your property.
-If you’re not sure what species of scorpion you’re seeing, give Enviro Safe Pest Control a call!
+If you’re not sure what species of scorpion you’re seeing, give Western Exterminator a call!
 We can inspect your property, identify the species of scorpion, seal your home against future problems, and treat any possible scorpion infestation.